Did you know that many visible signs of aging can be traced back to volume loss?

 7. Preparation is key.
-Leading up to your treatment, it is important to avoid things painkillers, Vitamin E, fish oil or alcohol as they are blood thinners and can increase the risk of bleeding.
+It is important to avoid things painkillers, Vitamin E, fish oil or alcohol as they are blood thinners and can increase the risk of bleeding.

 Dermal Filler Training at National Laser Institute

-National Laser Institute offers the most comprehensive hands-on medical esthetic training programs in the country!
+National Laser Institute offers the most comprehensive medical esthetic course options in the country!

-Many nurses, doctors and medical professionals are flocking to medical aesthetics, because it provides additional income and there are no insurance hassles.
+Many nurses, physicians and medical professionals are flocking to medical aesthetics because it provides additional income and there are no insurance hassles.

-We offer a variety of CE/CME courses to fit your learning goals that can be completed in just 1-2 weeks.
-You will learn some of the most in-demand cosmetic injectable treatments, including Botox, Platelet-Rich Plasma (PRP), Kybella and more!
+We offer a variety of CE/CME training courses to fit your learning goals that can be completed in just two weeks.
+You will learn some of the most in-demand cosmetic injectable treatments, including Botox, platelet-rich plasma (PRP), Kybella and more!

 Each course is divided into classroom education and clinical hands-on training.
-During classroom instruction, you will learn from up to 13 different expert instructors who will teach you things like facial anatomy, proper injection technique, pre- and post-patient care, and more!
+During classroom instruction, you will learn from up to 13 different expert instructors who will teach you things like facial anatomy, proper injection technique, patient care, and more!

 The second half of the course will be spent in a medical spa environment where you will do your hands-on training.
-You will be placed in small, intimate groups as you watch comprehensive injectable demonstrations as well as your peers perform treatments.
-You will also have the opportunity to work on a variety of scheduled clients in order to gain real world experience.
+You will be placed in small, intimate groups as you watch comprehensive injectable demonstrations.
+You will also have the opportunity to work on a variety of scheduled clients to gain real-world experience.

 By the end of your course, you will feel comfortable and confident to perform injectable treatments in any medical setting!